joemaidman/bank-tech-test/README.md

 ## Usage
 - Run `node`
 - Run `.load ./app.js`, a file which
-- An example user session is as follows:
+- An example user session is shown below.
+A featureSpec file is also included in the project, showing a typical customer session.

 ```
 > myAccount = new Account();